Ettinghausen, Germany

 Ettinghausen is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The municipality lies in the Westerwald between Montabaur and Hachenburg.
 The municipality belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.

 History

 In 1367, Ettinghausen had its first recorded mention, as Ittincusen.

 Politics

 The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

+Ettinghausen is served by the local busses.of the lines 477, 480 and 959 and locsted in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), in the fare zone number 424.

 Running right through the municipality is Bundesstraße 255 linking Montabaur and Herborn.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt), some 10 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+There's a wind farm located on the area of Ettinghausen, Arnshöfen and Hahn am See.